bmeurant/technical-docs/software-architecture/api-fundamentals/api-testing.md

     4. Assert that the final status of the order in the database is `CONFIRMED`.

 ### Load & Performance Testing
-Load testing assesses the API's performance, reliability, and scalability under specific loads.
+Load testing assesses the API's performance, reliability, and [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] under specific loads.
 It helps identify the system's limits and potential bottlenecks before they affect users in production.

 - **What to Test:**
     - **Response Time:** How long the API takes to respond under various levels of traffic.